5 Tips to Help Spruce Up Your Work From Home Office Space

 You can also try to think about re-purposing an existing space.
 For example, consider turning an unused dining space or a guest bedroom into a makeshift office space for the time being.

-2. Make time for decluttering your work from home space.
+2. Make time for decluttering your work from home office space.

 “An organized workspace is calm and orderly which makes room for clarity and creativity in your work.
 A messy desktop or disorganized home office can lead to sensory overload with negative consequences like procrastination, decreased focus and productivity, and low morale.